-Assumptions and Advancements
+S.3.1 Assumptions and Advancements

 Maritime tenants and businesses create important maritime workforce jobs for the region.
-The maritime terminal workforce includes longshore workers, terminal operators, and administrative employees, trucking companies and independent truckers, rail employees, transportation service providers, and others.
-The MCAS initiatives, including deployment of clean technology, should support the existing workforce, but must balance workforce growth and economic development with achieving equity for those that have been most disproportionately impacted by port and port tenant operations.
-The port acknowledges that the following conditions and advancements are important to help meet the MCAS long-term goals.
+The maritime terminal workforce includes longshore workers, terminal operations and administrative employees, trucking companies and independent truckers, rail employees, transportation service providers, and others.
+The MCAS initiatives, including deployment of clean technology, should not result in the displacement of the existing workforce or be a hindrance to workforce growth.

+The MCAS assumes the following conditions and advancements will be in place in support of the successful deployment of zero emission technologies at the Port of San Diego and to meet the MCAS' long-term goals: